Yul Brynner: Later career

-Brynner went to Italy to make a Spaghetti Western, Adiós, Sabata (1970) and supported Kirk Douglas in The Light at the Edge of the World (1971).
-He remained in lead roles for Romance of a Horsethief (1971) and a Western Catlow (1971).
+Brynner went to Italy to make a spaghetti Western, Adiós, Sabata (1970) and supported Kirk Douglas in The Light at the Edge of the World (1971).
+He remained in lead roles for Romance of a Horsethief (1971) and a Western, Catlow (1971).

 Brynner had a small role in Fuzz (1972) then reprised his most famous part in the TV series Anna and the King (1972) which ran for 13 episodes.

 After Night Flight from Moscow (1973) in Europe, Brynner created one of his iconic roles in the cult hit film Westworld (1973) as the 'Gunslinger', a killer robot.
 His next two films were variations on this performance: The Ultimate Warrior (1975) and Futureworld (1976).

 Brynner returned to Broadway in Home Sweet Homer, a notorious flop musical.
 His final movie was Death Rage (1976), an Italian action film.

 Personal life

-Although Brynner had become a naturalized U.S. citizen, aged 22, in 1943, while living in New York as an actor and radio announcer, he renounced his US citizenship at the U.S. Embassy in Bern, Switzerland, in June 1965 because he had lost his tax exemption as an American resident working abroad.
-He had stayed too long in the United States meaning he would be bankrupted by his tax and penalty debts imposed by the Internal Revenue Service.
+Brynner became a naturalized U.S. citizen, aged 22, in 1943, while living in New York as an actor and radio announcer, and renounced his US citizenship at the U.S. Embassy in Bern, Switzerland, in June 1965 to avoid being bankrupted by taxes and penalties from the Internal Revenue Service; he had stayed in the United States long enough to lose the tax exemption given to American residents working abroad.

+Yul Brynner was married four times and had five children.
+His first wife (1944–1960) was the American actress Virginia Gilmore (1919–1986), with whom he had a son, Yul (better known as Rock) Brynner Jr. (1946–2023), a historian, novelist, and lecturer.
+His second wife (1960–1967) was the Chilean model Doris Kleiner (1931–2025), with whom he had a daughter, Victoria Brynner (born 1962), a businesswoman and consultant in the fashion and luxury industry, the founder of Stardust Brands.
+His third wife (1971–1981) was the French noblewoman and socialite Jacqueline Thion de la Chaume (1932–2013), with whom he adopted two Vietnamese children, Mia and Melody Brynner, in 1974 and 1975.
+Yul also adopted another daughter, Lark Brynner (born 1958 or 1959), who was born to him out of wedlock by Frankie Tilden (born 1939).
+His fourth wife (1983–1985) was the much younger ballerina Kathy Lee (born 1957).
+They had no children together.

-In 2006, Rock Brynner, son of Yul, wrote a book about his father and his family history titled Empire and Odyssey: The Brynners in Far East Russia and Beyond.
-He regularly returned to Vladivostok, the city of his father's birth, for the "Pacific Meridian" Film Festival.
+In 2006, Brynner's son Rock wrote a book about his father and his family history titled Empire and Odyssey: The Brynners in Far East Russia and Beyond.
+He regularly returned to Vladivostok, the city of his father's birth, for the Pacific Meridian Film Festival.